 Chapter 3: Plotting with Matplotlib#

 Data visualization is an important part of scientific computing both in analyzing your data and in supporting your conclusions.
 There are a variety of plotting libraries available in Python, but the one that stands out from the rest is matplotlib.
-Matplotlib is a core SciPy library because it is powerful and can generate nearly any plot a user may need.
+Matplotlib is a core scientific Python library because it is powerful and can generate nearly any plot a user may need.
 The main drawback is that it is often verbose.
 That is to say, anything more complex than a very basic plot may require a few lines of boilerplate code to create.
 This chapter introduces plotting with matplotlib.

-Before the first plot can be created, we must first import matplotlib using the below code.
-This imports the pyplot module which does much of the basic plotting in matplotlib.
-While the plt alias is not required, it is a common convention in the SciPy community and is highly recommended as it will save you a considerable amount of typing.
-You may sometimes also see a %matplotlib inline line.
-This used to be required to ensure the plots appeared in the notebook but is now typically not neccesary.
+alias is not required, it is a common convention in the SciPy community and is highly recommended as it will save you a considerable amount of typing.
+You may sometimes also see a %matplotlib inline

 import matplotlib.pyplot as plt

-In all the examples below, simply calling a plotting function in a Jupyter notebook will automatically make the plot appear in the Jupyter notebook below the plotting function.
-However, if you choose to use matplotlib in some other environment, it is often necessary to also execute the following plt.show() function to make the plot appear.
-This can also be done in Jupyter, but it is not shown in the rest of this chapter as Jupyter does not require it.
+In all the examples below, simply calling a plotting function in a Jupyter notebook will automatically make the plot appear in the notebook below the plotting function.
+However, if you choose to use matplotlib in some other environment, it is often necessary to also execute the following plt.show()

 plt.show()